 A quick island getaway to forget the crowds

 During summer, the crowds of people slowly marching through narrow streets and the boiling sun can be overwhelming.
 There are days when getting out of the huddle becomes necessary: that’s why you shouldn’t think twice and head to La Certosa Island.
 Looking at the Venice map this island is located right in front of San Piero di Castello.
 It’s actually very easy to reach by vaporetto lines 4.1, 4.2 or 5.1, and 5.2.

 In the past centuries, the island used to host convents and military structures.
 Then, in the late 90s, massive renovation works took place, mostly thanks to the initiative and passion of several local citizens associations and EU funds.
 The island is now a freely accessible green area where people can enjoy sunny days.
 It’s a favorite place for locals to take a walk with their dogs, play with their children, and breathe some fresh air.
 Venice people often reach la Certosa by boat, as a long dock surrounds it, and eases the access by water.

 Party like a local

-Filippo comes here by night when he’s looking to meet random people with whom to have fun, play guitar or sing and dance.
-This activity is in fact one of the most appreciated around here: in the middle of July there is a beautiful traditional festival that lasts 10 days called Sagra di San Giacomo.
-Furthermore, there are tango events every Tuesday starting at 21:00, from May 31 to October 1.
+Filippo comes here in the evening to meet random people with whom to have fun, play guitar or sing and dance.
+This activity is in fact one of the most appreciated around here and it’s easy to make friends.
+What’s more, in the middle of July, there is a beautiful 10 days traditional festival called Sagra di San Giacomo.
+Tango events take place here too, every Tuesday starting at 21:00, from May 31 to October 1.

-In a city that is invaded every day by thousands of tourists, it is necessary to have spaces in which to have some rest and carry on with our normal life.
-In Campo san Giacomo Filippo can see it and live it.
+In a city that is flooded with tourists, this is a space for local people to carry on with their normal life.
+In Campo san Giacomo Filippo can feel part of a community.